predicatemike/predigame-docs/docs/index.md

 ## Overview
 Predigame is an instructional platform that teaches the basics of coding through the creation of arcade games.
 The platform was researched and developed by [Predicate Academy](http://predicate.us) and used for teaching kids ages 8-17 all the *amazingly cool things* that can be created with code.
 Predigame is a minimalistic platform and makes extensive use of coding abstractions to present a "low lift" interface allowing aspiring coders to familarize themselves with *computational thinking* while downplaying many of the nuances that come with giving instructions to a computer.
-Holding true to form, Predigame seeks to provide a coding experience through the lens of a technologist - specific emphasis is given towards software design, utilization of real coding languages, command line execution, error debugging - skills that are *directly transferrable* in any journey to becoming a software engineer.
+Holding true to form, Predigame seeks to offer a coding experience through the lens of a technologist - specific emphasis is given towards software design, modern programming languages, command line execution, error debugging - skills that are *directly transferrable* in any journey to becoming a software engineer.

 Unlike other introductory platforms that teach coding concepts through visual (drag and drop) interactions, Predigame is written in Python and Pygame.
-While the core gaming platform covers a number of common use cases, Predigame is completely extensible and games can be amplified through the use of custom code.
+While the core gaming platform covers a number of common use cases, Predigame is completely extensible and games can be amplified with custom code.

 Predigame requires minimum computing resources and has been tested on Microsoft Windows 10, macOS 10.12+ (Sierra and High Sierra), and Raspberry Pi Model 2B/3B (Raspbian Jessie and Stretch).
 It may likely run in on other operating systems, we just haven't tested them (yet).